 The ultimate goal of Search Engine Optimization (SEO) is to allow search engines to understand and efficiently crawl the website’s data.
 The ever-changing search engine algorithms make it a necessity to up the game constantly.
 One such development is Structured Data.

-Lately, both the search engine bots, as well as users, are more attracted towards data that is well organized, this is where the use of structured data comes in.
+Lately, both the search engine bots, as well as users, are more attracted to data that is well organized, this is where the use of structured data comes in.
 So what exactly is Structured Data, and what are its benefits in SEO?
 Read on to find out all about it.

 What is structured data?

 Also known as schema markup structured data is a code, which helps the search engines to crawl, organize and display your website content so that the users can find the information they are looking for within a glance.
 For example, if the user is searching for a recipe of chocolate cake, a structured data will give a rich snippet, that has the cooking time, the number of calories, and ratings.

 Till now, we have learned a lot about Structured Data, but why must you use structured data?
 And what are its benefits?